geoadmin/geocat/web/src/main/webapp/WEB-INF/classes/setup/sql-geocat/v340/migrate/README.md

 psql -d geocat -f migrate-default.sql
 ```
 Run geonetwork.

 If DB init issues, then update privileges (to geonetwork)
 ```
 for tbl in `psql -qAt -c "select tablename from pg_tables where schemaname = 'public';" geocat` ; do  psql -c "alter table \"$tbl\" owner to geonetwork" geocat ; done

 for tbl in `psql -qAt -c "select sequence_name from information_schema.sequences where sequence_schema = 'public';" geocat` ; do  psql -c "alter table \"$tbl\" owner to geonetwork" geocat ; done
 ```

+On first start, the catalog update the index (and fails on resolving XLinks which will be updated later).

 TODO: